BaNavyBlue/gygaxian-entity/README.md

 # Class:
 Class is limited by Race and Stats.
 Like race, only viable classes based on race and stats will be shown.
 # Alignment:
 Following the Player Handbook order alignment is the next choice.
-Only alignments compatible with chose class will be available.
+Only alignments compatible with chosen class will be available.
 # Name:
 Moved name until after the primary stats, sex, race, classes and Alignment is specified.
 User can enter a name based on whatever criteria.
 If name already exists one can choose to over-write existing file or not.